 Recapture rate: How fast does the eye tracker detect the eye position after the eyes have been out of sight for a moment (e.g. during a blink)?

-Even along the way, a little expert advice oftentimes come in handy.
+Even along the way, a little expert advice often comes in handy.
 Does your provider offer that kind of support?
 What about online support?
-And how long does it take them to reply when you need it most?
-Seriously, good support is gold par value.
+And how long does it take them to reply when you need it the most?

 Eye tracking software

 Completing the picture

 Hardware is only half the battle – finding the right software solution.

 Of course, hardware is only half the battle.
 Before you can kick off your eye tracking research, you definitely need to think about which recording and data analysis software to use.
 Usually, separate software is required for data acquisition and data processing.

 Although some manufacturers offer integrated solutions, you will most likely have to export the raw data to a dedicated analysis software for data inspection and further processing.

 So which eye tracking software solution is the one you need?